Days Countdown

 Understanding International Mountain Day

-International Mountain Day, celebrated annually on December 11, was established by the United Nations in 2003 to raise awareness about the critical role mountains play in our lives and to promote sustainable mountain development.
-This observance encourages people to recognize the diversity of mountain ecosystems and the various ways they contribute to the environment and human culture.
+International Mountain Day, celebrated annually on December 11, was established by the United Nations in 2003 to raise awareness about the role mountains play in our lives and to promote sustainable mountain development.
+This observance encourages people to recognize the diversity of mountain ecosystems and the many ways they contribute to the environment and human culture.

 The Significance of Mountains